btknzn/Neural-Netwrok-Study-documents/README.md

-These codes are my Deepai courses' homework aiming to improve my deeplearning knowledge.
+These codes are my Deeplearning.ai courses' homework aiming to improve my deeplearning knowledge.